lsst-dm/lsp-landing-page/motd/stable.md

+**June 20th, 2019**
+Power outage this Sunday at NCSA.
+Systems at NCSA will be powered down on Sunday June 23rd due to building work.
+We have a number of volunteers that have offered to try and bring the systems back on Sunday night, to minimise business hour disruption.
+However bear in mind that they might end up needing a fix from somebody who is not available, so I can't rule out the possibility that there will be after-effects on Monday morning

+---
 **June 17th, 2019**
 Layout cache reset to defaults in most recent weekly.
 Check [here](https://github.com/lsst-dm/lsp-landing-page/blob/master/motd/stable.md) for more details and the complete list of messages.